-I’ve had to take a break from the hobby since the beginning of September due to some large home improvement work and whilst doing plenty of re-shuffling hobby stuff around the place I have been wondering why I model what I do.
-Looking at both finished product and ongoing work I do seem to have propensity for depicting damaged or destroyed axis vehicles.
+I’ve had to take a break from the hobby since the beginning of September due to some large home improvement work.
+Whilst doing plenty of re-shuffling of hobby stuff around I got to musing over why I model the subjects I do.
+Looking at both finished projects and ongoing work I do seem to have a propensity for depicting damaged or destroyed axis vehicles.
 So why is this?

 I’ve completed many unmolested Axis support vehicles, soft skin trucks etc, but you will rarely find I have deliberately modelled an operational Axis AFV.
 Even the ones I have completed without serious damage are destined to be stuck in a ditch or abandoned.
 I don't believe this was ever a conscious objective I set out to accomplish so it got me thinking.

-As well as my grandfather’s recollections, growing up in 60 and 70’s Great Britain, there was an endless stream of war films and retelling of events.
-I’m also pretty confident that those little Commando comic books that I so loved to read gelled together my interest in both military history and art, and must have driven my passion towards scale model making.
+As well as my grandfather’s recollections, growing up in the UK in the 70’s and 80's, there was an endless stream of war films and retelling of events on the TV.
+I’m also pretty confident that those little Commando comic books that I so loved to read gelled together my interest in both military history and art, and can only have directed my passion towards scale model making.

-Manufacturers of early plastic construction kits seemed to be far more focused on releasing Axis armour, so that’s what folks built.
-Although there is greater variety these days, is it any wonder why these subjects are still so popular?
+Manufacturers of early plastic construction kits seemed to have been far more focused on releasing Axis armour, so that’s what many of us originaly built.
+And so they released more of them.
+Although there is far greater variety these days, is it any wonder why these subjects are still so popular?

-Looking back to when I returned to the hobby in the mid noughties, I did get a lot of inspiration from a guy by the name of Scratchmod who built some fabulous wrecked German armour.
+Looking back to when I returned to the hobby in the mid 2000's, I did get a lot of inspiration from a guy by the name of Scratchmod who built some fabulous wrecked German armour.
 Also, the first Panzerwrecks publication had just been released, and this was a game changer for me.
 It brought my grandfather’s stories to life.
 There was something about all these once fearsome machines that now looked so impotent.
-Maybe subconsciously I had no real desire to portray any Nazi vehicles in a good light, so any AFV's I would build was naturally portrayed inactive or as a scrapheap contender.
+Maybe subconsciously I had no real desire to portray any Nazi vehicles in a good light.
+So, whilst I do like to build axis AFV's I really do like to beat 'em up!
 And I’m perfectly OK with that!

 No comments: